jeffpar/basicdos/blog/_posts/2020-12-12-perspiration.md

-PC DOS didn't support pipe operations version 2.00, and even then, pipes were simulated with temporary files, requiring a writable disk with enough free space to hold all the piped output, and the filters were run sequentially rather than in parallel.
+PC DOS didn't support pipe operations version 2.00, and even then, pipes were simulated with temporary files, requiring a writable disk with enough free space to hold all the piped output, and the filters ran sequentially.

 BASIC-DOS is free of those limitations.
-No disk operations are required, and the amount of piped data can be *unlimited*.
+No disk operations are required, the pipe filters run in parallel, and the amount of piped data can be *unlimited*.

 See the `HELP` command for a list of commands implemented so far.